Abzraja/sql-challenge/README.md

 2. [Data Engineering](#data-engineering)
 3. [Data Analysis](#data-analysis)

-All of the files containing the code for the Table Schema, SQL Queries and Bonus Task are referenced in the [Files](#files) section.

 ## Main Task: <a id="main-task"></a>

 ## i.
 Data Modeling <a id="data-modeling"></a>
 The provided [CSV files](#files) were inspected to see what kind of data was stored to establish which Data Types and which Relationships needed to be used when creating the Table Schema.

-Then an ERD (Entity Relationship Diagram) was created using the [QuickDBD](#quickdbd) Web App:
+Then an ERD (Entity Relationship Diagram) was created using the [QuickDBD](https://www.quickdatabasediagrams.com/) Web App:

 ![ERD Diagram](EmployeeSQL/Images/QuickDBD-sql-challenge.png)